Benchmarking Cognitive Biases in Large Language Models as Evaluators: Experiment Setup

-\paragraph{N-rank wise Preference} We report an average inter-annotator agreement (IAA) score, determined using the average RBO among the six AMT workers, of 0.478.
-This signifies a modest but reasonable consensus among workers in ranking the LLM outputs, given the challenges of ranking all 15 LLM-generated outputs.
+\paragraph{N-rankwise Human Preference (N=13)} The average RBO among the six AMT workers is \textbf{0.54}, which signifies a modest but reasonable consensus among workers in ranking the LLM outputs, given the challenges of ranking all LLM-generated outputs.
+From this, we calculate the average RBO between human and model preferences to be \textbf{0.44}, indicating that model evaluations do not closely align with human preferences.

-The average RBO score between human and model preferences is 0.496.
-This indicates that, on average, 49.6\% of the ranks of 15 LLM-generated texts are overlapped between human preferences and model evaluations.
-This finding points out that model evaluations do not closely align with human preferences regarding their reasoning behind ranking the quality of LLM-generated texts.

-Figure \ref{fig:modeltohuman} presents the average RBO scores for each of the 15 models compared against the aggregated human preferences collected across 50 instructions. \textsc{ChatGPT} achieved the highest average RBO score of 0.619 when compared to human evaluations.
-All other models also demonstrated lower alignment with human preferences, with \textsc{Baize} standing out with the lowest RBO score of 0.11 on average in relation to human preferences among all 15 models.
-Models with decreased size also tend to misalign with an overall human preference, as we observe that the average RBO of models of size $>10B$ and $<10B$ are 0.44 and 0.32, respectively, which are lower than models of $>40B$ (0.52) and $>100B$ (0.49).
+Figure \ref{fig:modeltohuman} presents the average RBO scores \new{between a model and each of human preferences}.
+While \textsc{Mistral} and \textsc{ChatGPT} achieved the highest RBO scores, most of the remaining models demonstrated lower agreement with human preferences.
+Smaller models also tend to misalign with an overall human preference, as the average RBO of models of size greater or smaller than 10B are 0.37 and 0.41, respectively, compared to $> 100B$ (0.48).

-We also provide examples of the ranking preferences from each of the evaluators compared to human preferences in Table \ref{tab:qualitative}.
-We see that although within the top 5 rankings for these examples, models such as \textsc{GPT4} and \textsc{Vicuna} share some similarities in their preferences, most models have little overlap with human preferences.
+\review{Furthermore, we present additional results on the variance of pairwise RBOs based on our annotations by six human annotators for the N=13-wise ranking experiment.
+Table \ref{tab:varience_spread} presents that the variance of all pairwise RBOs among humans is 0.004, indicating minimal disparity amongst all annotators.
+It is more clearly observed that any pairwise RBO between two annotators is higher than the average agreement between humans and models (0.44).}